Distress in cancer caregiving: Chronic phase

 The chronic phase encompasses the treatment for cancer.
 Along with the psychological repercussions typical of the initial phase, many other psychological outcomes become relevant as the patient undergoes cancer treatment due to a number of additional stressors that the caregiver must deal with.
 These additional stressors may cause "intrapsychic strain, such as guilt or changes in the caregiver's self-concept" (Haley, 2003, p.
 153).
 For a minority of caregivers, they may meet the criteria for a psychiatric diagnosis, typically of depression or an anxiety disorder.
 But for the majority, any distress they experience does not reach clinically diagnosable levels, although they may exhibit depressive symptoms.
 Currently, it remains uncertain how levels of psychological distress change with time.
 Some studies report that psychological distress decreases over time, but others report that it increases.
 This increase may be a result of caregivers neglecting their own needs while caring for the patient.
 For some, this emotional repression may lead to feelings of resentment towards the patient.
 At this point of the trajectory (and ongoing), caregivers may also begin to exhibit symptoms of burnout due to the increased work-burden of caring for someone with cancer.
 There are many physical and emotional components to burnout.
+Caregivers may also experience compassion fatigue.
+In family caregivers, compassion fatigue has been linked to heavier caregiving demands (more than 25 hours per week), limited support systems, and higher caregiver burden.
+Compassion fatigue is also common in nurses, especially in specific medical environments such as intensive care and oncology.
+Interventions such as increasing peer and family support as well as improving coping skills have been shown to reduce compassion fatigue.
 Amongst the emotional components, caregivers may experience frustration, anger, depression, resentment and insecurity.